evait-security/wami/README.md

 # WAMI - What am I
 ## Description:
-WAMI is a user-friendly tool designed in Rust language, powered by Cargo, to assist individuals who struggle with remembering the names of the various programs they utilize.
+WAMI is a user-friendly command line tool designed in Rust language, powered by Cargo, to assist individuals who struggle with remembering the names of the various programs they utilize.
 This open-source program aims to simplify the process of finding the most suitable programs for specific tasks.

 ## Features:
 1. Program Recommendation: Wami analyzes the requirements of a given task and suggests the optimal programs to accomplish it efficiently.